7 Biggest Blunders with Walk in Showers (and How to Avoid Them)

 An even bigger concern with pooling water is if it leaks onto the floor (or God-forbid) furniture below.
 That can be a disaster!

 There is a simple solution to eliminate this problem.
 Make sure your shower base (or shower floor) has been built with a system (not done by hand by some dude who could be having a bad day) which is pre-sloped and waterproofed.
-Here’s two ways to make this happen.
+Here’s three ways to make this happen.